Nelson-Jnrnd/API_L5/README.md

 ### Traefik Dockerfile

-We add simply add tcpdump to the Traefik image, which is usefull to test and debug the reverse-proxy :
+We simply add tcpdump to the Traefik image, which is usefull to test and debug the reverse-proxy :

 ```
 RUN apk add tcpdump